-define congruence properties of the monodromies.
+define congruence properties of monodromies.
 Amongst the curves which have appeared, the three such functions encounter, each is universal uniformizing one:\footnote{In particular, third of these functions uniformizes the simplest spectral curve $w^3=v^5-\,v$ of a tetrahedrally symmetric non-singular monopole of charge 3 \cite[Theorem~1]{hitchin2}.
-See \cite[p.\,258]{br} for parametrization and \cite{braden} for special discussion of this monopole.}
+See \cite[p.~258]{br} for parametrization and \cite{braden} for special discussion of this monopole.}

-We have, however, \eqref{nmN} and therefore we should obtain automorphy factors for this kind $\theta,\theta'$-constants.
-If one considers Hitchin's algebraic solutions we should use the transformation law for $\dtheta$ which is derived from \eqref{ab11}:
+We have, however, general $\theta',\theta(A\,\tau+B|\tau)$-constants under restriction \eqref{nmN} and therefore we should obtain automorphy factors for this kind $\theta,\theta'$-constants.
+If one considers Hitchin's algebraic solutions we should use the transformation law for $\Dtheta$ which is derived from \eqref{ab11}: